GuanceCloud/guance-docs/docs/en/scene/visual-chart/text.md

 ## Application Scene

-Text charts of guance clouds are used to display text.
+Text charts of Guances are used to display text.
 It can be used in the following scene.

 - Displaying text descriptions of different scenes
 - Text cues for those requiring special cues